-Some parents who suffer from personality disorders actively or passively transfer the responsibility for meeting their own emotional and physical needs or the emotional and physical needs of other family members to one of their children.
+Some parents with Personality Disorders attempt to delegate part of the responsibility for meeting either the parent’s own emotional and physical needs, or the emotional and physical needs of other family members, to one of their children.

-Physical parentification is different from assigning household chores to children, which is a normal and healthy practice.
-Assigning chores becomes dysfunctional when it reaches a level where the real parent abdicates their own responsibility for the care of the children, where the task assigned is beyond the developmental maturity of the child or where the assigned duties leave little or no time for the child to engage in normal childhood activities, play, peer friendships, schooling or sleep.
+Physical Parentification is different from assigning a normal, healthy level of household chores to children, as it involves an unfair level of responsibility and allows the actual parent to abdicate part of their own responsibility for care of the children.
+It also becomes dysfunctional when the task assigned is beyond the developmental maturity of the child or where the assigned duties leave little or no time for the child to engage in normal childhood activities.

-This can include the case where the parent begins to confide in the child, discussing their problems and their issues, and using the child as a surrogate for a spouse or a therapist.
-This kind of emotional parentification is sometimes referred to as “emotional incest"
+This can include cases where the parent begins to confide in the child, discussing their own adult problems and issues, and effectively using the child as a surrogate spouse or therapist.
+This kind of Emotional Parentification is sometimes referred to as “emotional incest”.

 Other siblings, taking their cues from the parent, may also attempt to unburden themselves on the child.

 Children are often anxious to please their parents and a Parentified child will often take their responsibilities very seriously.
 They may even feel honored initially by being treated like a ‘grown up’ and entrusted with responsibility for other family members or their parent.
 However, the child will generally suffer from having his or her own emotional needs neglected and from being compelled to live up to the burden of expectation.

 Parentified children may struggle with lingering resentment, explosive anger and difficulty in forming trusting relationships with peers, issues which often follow them into adulthood.
 Forming close, trusting romantic and spousal relationships may be particularly difficult.

 What NOT To Do

 Don't feel guilty about your situation.
 You are/were a child.
 It's not your fault.

 Don't second-guess yourself with "what if's".
 Focus on what you can do today to make your situation more tolerable.